Fight Inflammation with Anti Inflammatory Supplements, Foods and The Correct Diet

 If you suffer from inflammatory arthritis, you’ll know that joint pain brought about by inflammation can be debilitating.
 However, you don’t have to rely on medication to reduce inflammation in the body.

 It’s relatively easy to add supplements for inflammation into your diet; anti-inflammatory supplements are simple to take and can fit into your daily meal plan without special preparation.
-Spices such as turmeric and cinnamon, Omega-3 fatty acids associated with oily fish and natural anti-inflammatories garlic and ginger can all be found in supplement form, if you look carefully online.
+Spices such as turmeric and cinnamon, Omega-3 fatty acids associated with oily fish and natural anti-inflammatory herbs like garlic and ginger can all be found in supplement form, if you look carefully online.
 (This is particularly useful if you’re vegan or vegetarian, or worried about mercury levels in oily fish).

 While inflammation medication can be purchased over the counter, people are worried about the side effects of long-term use.
 Naturally derived compounds are among the best medicines for inflammation.